ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ```

 So to make a `Task` that fetches a query `q`, you need to create an `IO` action
 that returns a `Fetch q pure`.
-When doing automatic parallelisation, this allowed
+When doing automatic parallelisation, this allows
-introspecting whether a `Task` wanted to do a fetch, such that independent fetches
+introspecting whether a `Task` wants to do a fetch, such that independent fetches
-could be identified and run in parallel.
+can be identified and run in parallel.

-But actually, since we no longer support automatic parallelisation, this type can now be
+But actually, since we no longer support automatic parallelisation, this type might
-implemented just as well as follows:
+as well be implemented like this:

 ```haskell
 newtype Task query a = Task { unTask :: ReaderT (Fetch query) IO a }